 Every human user of Jabber/XMPP technologies presumably has a preferred language (or, in some cases, a small set of preferred languages), which an XMPP application SHOULD gather either explicitly from the user or implicitly via the user's operating system.
 Furthermore, every language has a range of characters normally used to represent that language in textual form.
 Therefore, an XMPP application SHOULD warn the user when presenting a JID that uses characters outside the normal range of the user's preferred language(s).

-A client SHOULD require an end user to assign a handle for every contact added to the person's roster, which SHOULD be stored as the value of the <item/> element's 'name' attribute qualified by the 'jabber:iq:roster' namespace (for details regarding roster syntax, refer to RFC 3921 ).
-A client SHOULD then present that handle instead of or in addition to the contact's JID or nickname (e.g., in the user's roster and in chat interfaces).
+A client SHOULD require an end user to assign a petname for every contact added to the person's roster, which SHOULD be stored as the value of the <item/> element's 'name' attribute qualified by the 'jabber:iq:roster' namespace.
+A client SHOULD then present that petname instead of or in addition to the contact's JID or nickname (e.g., in the user's roster and in chat interfaces).
 This will help to prevent mimicked addresses from being presented as equivalent to the address that is being mimicked.

 Although a Jabber ID can be considered globally unique, the petname system in which it is embedded can be strengthened by associating that JID with a key or certificate that can be used for signing and encryption (such as a PGP key or X.509 certificate), preferably a key or certificate that encapsulates the associated XMPP address (e.g., as described in Section 5.1.1 of RFC 3920).
 A client SHOULD associate a key or certificate with the user of that client, and SHOULD generate such a key or certificate if the user does not have one.

-Unfortunately, cryptographic identities such as keys, certificates, and fingerprints are even less memorable than JIDs, which makes assigning a handle even more important.
-Therefore, if a contact provides such a cryptographic identity, a client MUST reliably associate it with the contact in a user's roster (including, as mentioned, an alias for each contact) in order to further strengthen the petname system.
+Unfortunately, keys, certificates, and fingerprints are even less memorable than JIDs, which makes the specification of a petname or alias even more important.
+Therefore, a client SHOULD keep track of the keys or certificates associated with the contacts in a user's roster in order to further strengthen the petname system.

 In order to strengthen the web of interaction and trust between Jabber/XMPP users, it is helpful for them to share roster items.
 In particular, when a user wants to subscribe to the presence of a potential contact, the user SHOULD seek a referral from a third person who knows both the user and the contact.
 Such a referral consists of a roster item sent from the third person to the potential contact, encapsulated using the Roster Item Exchange protocol: